Here are the people Trump has picked for key positions so far

 Homan, 62, has been tasked with Trump’s top priority of carrying out the largest deportation operation in the nation’s history.

-He served under Trump in his first administration leading U.S. Immigration and Customs Enforcement, and he was widely expected to be offered a position related to the border once Trump won the election.
-Homan said at a July conference in Washington that he would be willing to “run the biggest deportation operation this country’s ever seen.”
+He led the U.S. Immigration and Customs Enforcement in Trump’s first administration and said at a conference over the summer that he would be willing to “run the biggest deportation operation this country’s ever seen.”

 Democrats have criticized Homan for defending Trump’s “zero tolerance” policy on border crossings during his first administration, which led to the separation of thousands of parents and children seeking asylum at the border.